 (1-3L)(1-3CR) (Max.
 6) Offered in answer to specific need or public interest.
 A student may repeat this course twice under different subtitles to a maximum of six credit hours.

-Prerequisites: There are no prerequisites for this course; however, college level reading and writing abilities are presumed.
+Prerequisites: There are no prerequisites for this course; however, college level reading and writing an course; however, college level reading and writing abilities are presumed.
 Students with an SCT English score below 18 or a Compass writingskills score below 75 may want to complete ENGL 0800 before taking this course.